CDCgov/data-exchange-upload/upload-server/readme.md

 ### Configuring upload routing and delivery targets

-This service is capable of copying files that are uploaded to other storage locations, even ones that are outside the on-prem or cloud environment your service is deployed to.
-This is useful when you want your files to land in particular storage locations based on their metadata.
-Setting this up begins with the creation of a
-YML file that defines delivery groups, and one or more delivery targets.
+This service is capable of copying files that are uploaded to other storage locations, even those outside the on-prem or cloud environment to which the service is deployed.
+This is useful when file delivery locations are configurable based on provided metadata.
+Setting this up begins with the creation of a YML file that defines delivery groups, and one or more delivery targets.
 These targets currently support Azure Blob, S3, and local file system.

-By default, this service will use the YML file located at `configs/local/delivery.yml`, but you can create your own and point to it via the `DEX_DELIVERY_CONFIG_FILE` environment variable.
+By default, this service will use the YML file located at `configs/local/delivery.yml`, but a custom delivery file can be created and configured via the `DEX_DELIVERY_CONFIG_FILE` environment variable.

-Start by defining programs, which act as delivery groups
+Start by defining programs, which act as delivery groups.

 *configs/local/delivery.yml*: